angeloanan/ha-tkpd-tracker/README.md

 A friend of mine wanted to track the prices of some items and figured that they wouldn't be able to since [Tokopedia](https://tokopedia.com), the largest e-commerce platform in Indonesia, does not provide the capability to do so[^2].
 So after the repeated pain of missing said discounts, they reached out to me and I agreed to build this tool.

-[^1]: Realistically, the price of these items are gauged beforehand
-[^2]: On the time I'm writing this, you can only get notifications if an item is back on stock.
-Such notification is not separated with other marketing / promotions related notification

 ## Usage

 This guide assumes that you have **Home Assistant** and an **MQTT broker** connected to it.